 Guests will have to dress to impress

-Just when we thought Meghan Markle and Prince Harry couldn’t possibly top news of the Spice Girls reuniting at their wedding reception, these two lovebirds have gone and done it again.
+Just when we thought Markle and Prince Harry couldn’t possibly top news of the Spice Girls reuniting at their wedding reception, these two lovebirds have gone and done it again.

-Kensington Palace gave the public its first look at Meghan and Harry’s wedding invitations on March 22 via Instagram, revealing the most important detail of all: the dress code.
-The rules of the day are spelled out in a corner of the invite, stating: “Dress: Uniform, Mourning Coat or Lounge Suit,” and “Day Dress with Hat.”
+Kensington Palace gave the public its first look at Markle and Harry’s wedding invitations on March 22 via Instagram, revealing the most important detail of all: the dress code.
+The rules of the day are spelled out in a corner of the invite, stating: “Dress: Uniform, Morning Coat or Lounge Suit,” and “Day Dress with Hat.”
 The invitations feature American ink on English paper—a nod to the union between an American and a Brit—and were made by Barnard and Weston, the printing company the Royals have used since 1985.

 Invitations to the wedding of Prince Harry and Ms. Meghan Markle, which will take place at Windsor Castle on May 19, have been issued in the name of His Royal Highness The Prince of Wales.
 Guests have been invited to the service at St George’s Chapel and to the lunchtime reception at St George’s Hall, which is being given by Her Majesty The Queen.
 The invitations follow many years of Royal tradition and have been made by @barnard_and_westwood.
 They feature the Three-Feathered Badge of the Prince of Wales printed in gold ink. @pa

 How many people have been invited the actual service?